JackLamb99/the-missing-brother/README.md

 # The Missing Brother

-**The Missing Brother** is a narrative-driven, noir-style detective game set in 1950s London.
+**'The Missing Brother'** is a narrative-driven, noir-style detective game set in 1950s London.
 Built entirely in HTML, CSS, and JavaScript, the game lets players take on the role of a private investigator.
 Through branching narratives, item collection, clue-based decision-making, and dice-roll risk systems, players uncover a dark conspiracy.
 View the live site [here](https://jacklamb99.github.io/the-missing-brother/index.html).

 ![Mockup](docs/images/mockup.png)